Academic Advising/Counseling Options

 Academic Advancement Program (AAP)

-Member or qualified to be part of AAP ?
-Go see an AAP advisor.
+Are you part of AAP?
+If you are, then you can see an AAP counselor.
 AAP addresses the specific needs of students who come from historically disadvantaged backgrounds through specialized programming and resources.

 Academic Honor Options